Clark County Treasurer's Office

-6. You can also pay at local banks, German American Bank, MainSource Bank, New Washington State Bank or Your Community Bank, You must have tax bill to pay at the Banks and only during the collection season.
+6. You can also pay at local banks, Indiana Members Credit Union, German American Bank, First Financial Bank, New Washington State Bank, First Savings, and Stockyards Bank.
+You must have tax bill to pay at the Banks and only during the collection season.

 What information do I need to pay online or by phone?